maldoinc/plasma-dpi-switcher/README.md

 > Nb: Executing `dpiswitch` will kill your current plasma session and force a logout, so make sure not to have any unsaved work.

-Users need to create their own configuration file based on their scaling factors and the widget/panel configuration in the system.
-A sample `profile.json` file which scales the screen, fonts, sets the height of the bottom panel and updates widget configuration is provided below:
+Users may use the `--generate` switch to create a profile based on the current system settings.
+Alternatively a sample `profile.json` file which scales the screen, fonts, sets the height of the bottom panel and updates widget configuration is provided below:

 ```json
 {